 An entrepreneur gets EUR 100.000,- funded.
 When he succeeds, the entrepreneur will get EUR 95.000,- and the platform will get EUR 5.000,- from the total financed amount.

-Until the idea has reached its target funding you will be able to follow all steps on the ideapage of your idea.
-Also in your dashboard you will be able to follow all the steps made by the idea you invested in.
+Until the idea has reached its target funding you will be able to follow all steps on the proposition page of your proposition.

 Additionally you will be able to receive daily or weekly digests of the progress and/or instant notifications by email regarding the progress of your investments.